sammyrast/near_earth_space_objects/README.md

 Q: How Do I know if the application is working at all or How do I check endpoints and validations?
 A: By accessing the endpoints on OpenAPI generated pages on localhost.
 Besides there's a health check command on docker-compose..

+Q: I would like to see how it all work briefly?
+A: Please check out the video associated with the running of the app.

 ### My Solution
 1. Register on nasa site